Panics/bpd_model/readme.md

 # Setting up

 ## Visual Studio Code
+- Install Python.
+This has been tested with Python 3.8
 - Install visual studio code
-- Install Pyton.
-This has been tested with Python 3.8
+- Install the python extension in visual studio code

 ### Creating a virtual environment for python
 In visual studio code, press ```CTRL+SHIFT+P``` to show all commands.
 Select ```Python: Create Environment```.
 Select the python interpreter that you have installed